-Podcast promotion and distribution is the key to podcast growth!
-Use the following extensive list of podcast directories and tips to promote and grow your audience.
+Podcast submission, promotion and distribution are the keys to podcast growth.
+Use the following list of podcast directories and tips to promote your show and grow your audience.

-A lot of work goes into your podcast before publishing your inaugural show.
 Once you have published your first episode, we have no doubt that you will want to tell people about it.
 After all, podcasting is about making connections with people.
-Here are some basic tips for helping you to promote your podcast and grow your audience.
+Here are some tips for show promotion and audience growth.

 Submit your podcast to Apple Podcasts.
-Apple Podcasts (previously known as iTunes podcasts) is the largest directory for podcasts and it has an audience of 60 million people who search out digital content.
+Apple Podcasts is the largest directory for podcasts and has an audience of 60 million people who search out digital content.
 Being listed there will increase the chances of someone finding your show.

 Submit your podcast to Google Podcasts.
-Launched in summer of 2018, Google Podcasts is a new podcast directory maintained by Google search for Android and Google smart speaker devices.
+Launched in the summer of 2018, Google Podcasts is a podcast directory maintained by Google search for Android and Google smart speaker devices.

 Submit your podcast to Spotify.
 Submit your podcast to Spotify, a music, podcast and video streaming service with over 140 million users.
 Use the exclusive Blubrry form to expedite your submission.

 Submit your podcast to the Blubrry podcasting directory.
-Blubrry is the only podcast directory that displays all subscribe options available.
+Blubrry is the only podcast directory that displays all subscription options available.
 Blubrry is not a closed ecosystem and does not try to convert web visitors into Blubrry-only users.
 Blubrry is for podcasters and is managed and operated by podcasters.
-Blubrry includes a link to your website, RSS podcast feed, iTunes subscribe URL (if available), Subscribe on Android, and Subscribe by Email options.
+Blubrry includes a link to your website, RSS podcast feed, Apple Podcasts subscribe URL (if available), Subscribe on Android and Subscribe by Email options.

 Submit your podcast to TuneIn.
-TuneIn is a popular streaming application and website where radio stations and podcasts are listed from around the world.
+TuneIn is a popular streaming application and website where radio stations and podcasts from around the world are listed.
 TuneIn also gives you access to listeners on Amazon Echo / Alexa enabled apps for your podcast.

 Submit your podcast to iHeartRadio. iHeartRadio is a popular and free broadcast and internet radio platform that now includes podcasts.

-Provide subscribe tools on your website.
-Convert those new visitors to your website to podcast subscribers by creating a “subscribe to” podcast page with detailed instructions how to subscribe on various applications and directories.
+Convert new visitors to your website to podcast subscribers by creating a “subscribe to podcast” page with detailed instructions on how to subscribe on various applications and directories.
 This can easily be set up with only a few clicks if you are using the Blubrry PowerPress podcasting plugin.

-Get others talking!
-Positive reviews about your podcast go a long way.
-We recommend you routinely ask your audience in every episode to leave a review on your listing on iTunes.
-Each review helps push your podcast further up in iTunes ranking.
+Positive reviews of your podcast go a long way.
+We recommend you routinely ask your audience to leave a review on your listing on Apple Podcasts and Podchaser.
 In addition, when someone blogs about your podcast, the web traffic to your site also gets a positive uptick.
 It’s a win-win!

-- Start a Twitter account or create a Facebook and G+ page, etc. in the name of your podcast.
+- Start a Twitter account or create a Facebook page or group, etc., with the name of your podcast.

 - Invite your friends to follow and share your posts.

-- Post interesting tidbits about each show when you publish and at least once a week.
+- Post interesting tidbits about each show when you publish — at least once a week.

 - Post other helpful insights about the theme or genre of your show.